-The Maltese Schnauzer mix, otherwise known as the Mauzer, is a cross between the Maltese and the Miniature Schnauzer.
+The Maltese Schnauzer mix, otherwise known as the Mauzer, is more often associated with a small machine gun, it does in fact refer to a cross-bred designer dog that's a cross between the Maltese and the Miniature Schnauzer.
 A small dog, it typically weighs between 6-10 pounds for a Toy and 7-20 pounds for Miniature.
 As the product of two friendly, smart parent breeds, you can expect your Mauzer dog to exhibit many of the same tendencies.
 SMM breeds the Toy!

 The Mauzer Kisses & Cuddles There's a time for Play and a Time for Love